 1. Find a continuing faculty member who is willing and able to supervise your research.
 We suggest that you review the research interests of our continuing faculty and lecturers by clicking on the names below.
 Students may also be interested in the research interests of faculty listed under ‘Friends of the Program’.
 Please note, only continuing faculty, lecturers and friends of the program can supervise independent study courses.
 The following faculty and friends of the program are eligible for you to work with:

 Friends of the Program

 - Suzanne Stewart

 2. Identify and negotiate with a community organization a mutually agreeable research project.
 You MUST arrange for someone within this community or organization to co-supervise you (along with your Academic Supervisor) throughout the process of your research.
-It is your responsibility to provide your Academic Supervisor and ABS with the contact information for your Community/Organization Supervisor.
+It is your responsibility to provide your Academic Supervisor and INS with the contact information for your Community/Organization Supervisor.

 3. Contact the faculty member you would like to work with directly to confirm that that she/he is willing to be your Academic Supervisor.
 For contact information, please click on the appropriate person in People.

 4. Obtain an Independent Experiential Studies Course Application Form.
 Download an application form and fill out the student sections.
 You will need to get your Academic Supervisor fill out their section of the form.
 You will also need to have your Community/Organization Supervisor fill out their section of the form.
 You will be required to attach a one-page proposal to this form.
 The proposal should include a description of the nature and purpose of the research you will be conducting with the Aboriginal community or organization you are partnering with.